 Its operating margin was 8.1 percent, the highest for any first quarter, reports Yonhap news agency.

-LG’s record-setting performance was anchored by its home appliance and air solution unit that posted 6.7 trillion won in revenue, up 23.8 percent from a year ago, and 919.9 billion won in operating profit, up 22.1 percent from year earlier.
+LG’s record-setting performance was anchored by its home appliance and air solution unit which posted 6.7 trillion won in revenue, up 23.8 percent from a year ago, and 919.9 billion won in operating profit, up 22.1 percent from a year earlier.

 Both sales and operating income were also the largest for the unit in its quarterly performance.

 In the second quarter, LG said it expects to see on-year growth in revenue.

 LG said its OLED TV shipments in the first quarter outperformed the company’s expectations, and it aims to double this year’s OLED TV sales from last year.